 I’ve unknowingly had a thing for crystals and crystal shops since childhood.
 I had a clear quartz necklace that I loved to wear as well as an amethyst crystal that I kept in my bedroom.
+I don’t have that one anymore but I do have an amethyst crystal water bottle that I use all the time.
 Additionally, I once bought a small clear case filled with tiny stones and minerals as a souvenir from a natural history museum, and I always kept it on my shelf.
 From time to time, I would open them up, hold them in my hand and just play with them.
 Honestly, I knew nothing about high vibes or healing power…I just liked them.
 I found the crystals alluring, and that was that.

 Well, I’ve gotten into them again.
 I wear some crystal bracelets every day and in addition, I always carry at least one around for all-around good vibes and energy.
 I know some people think it’s nonsense, but I don’t.
 Just because something isn’t “rational” or scientifically proven, doesn’t mean it can’t be true.

 So, where to go about buying crystals in the Lombard capital?
 Here are four of my favorite crystal shops in Milan.

 This is my favorite of the crystal shops!
 However, they have so much more than crystals: candles, incense, oils, books, sage, palo santo and more.
 It’s a lovely little new age locale.
 I appreciate how they label all the crystals with names and prices, and how the experience is highly autonomous.
 You can take your time…pick one up, put one down and come back to it.
 They give you a little box to put your crystals in as peruse the generous selection.
 The pleasant staff never rushes you or hovers over you as you browse.